 Two of Institutions of Governance of Rajasthan with significant historical legacy are the District Collector and the Board of Revenue.
 The institutional legacy and sustenance is largely based on the vigor and enthusiasm that individual civil servants have shown while serving in these institutions.
+At the National level, the separation of powers has ensured strong institutions flourished along with a free and independent press.
 It is critical for the sustenance of Indian Democracy that we contribute to strengthening institutions with significant historical legacy to benefit the lives of millions of citizens.
 Institutions are built by sound value systems and employee empowerment is achieved by synergizing the organizational objectives with individual aspirations creating a win-win situation for all stakeholders.